 Information regarding services in OKS

-We are so thankful that the community is gradually opening again, and that we now have the possibility to gather up to 200 people.
+We are so thankful that we are able to gather up to 200 people.

 Please keep reading for important information regarding attendance at the services, and answers to other questions you may have.